Atomox/prepcook.js/readme.md

 Dependencies for node generally go in your project, under `/node_modules/[module_name_here]`.
 See "Loading from 'node_modules' Folders" in the [Node Modules](https://nodejs.org/docs/v0.4.1/api/modules.html) documentation.

 ## TODO
-1. `#each` should be able to view data outside of it's scope, using `../`
-	a.
-Instead of passing the object subtree to #each, we should pass the original object, and a current path string.
-Think PWD in BASH.
-2. Can we add an #async or #lazy command, which loads it's subtree after passing to the browser?
+1. Can we add an #async or #lazy command, which loads it's subtree after passing to the browser?
 It could set proper placeholders/ids, and attach the approprate JS along with the template in order to facilitate AJAX calls when the page loads.
-3. Performance check.
+2. Performance check.

 ## Updates:
 0.4.0